 The Fitzroy Tavern, Charlotte Street – After which Fitzrovia is named and where writers and artists would drink

-Named after Charles Fitzroy, the 2nd Duke of Grafton who first started to develop the area and who also gave his name to Fitzroy Square to the north.
+Named after Charles Fitzroy, the 2nd Duke of Grafton.
+It was he who first started to develop the area and who also gave his name to Fitzroy Square to the north.
 His father Henry, the 1st Duke, had been one of five illegitimate children that Charles II had with his mistress Barbara Villiers, the duchess of Cleveland.

 Beginning life in 1883 as the Fitzroy coffee shop, it was converted into a tavern in 1887 and became known as the ‘hundred marks’ before becoming the Fitzroy Tavern in 1919.
-The area around the tavern was notable for its association with creatives attracted by its cosmopolitan nature on account of its cheap rents and French, German and Italian immigrants.
-It was on account of it’s location at the centre of things, a place where everyone gathered that William Hickey of the Daily Express first coined the name ‘Fitzrovia’ which the area around it is known.
+The area around the tavern was notable for its association with creatives.
+Attracted by its cosmopolitan nature on with its cheap rents and French, German and Italian immigrants.
+It was on account of it’s location at the centre of things, a place where everyone gathered that William Hickey of the Daily Express first coined the name ‘Fitzrovia’ which the area around it is now known.